velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 "They can't?"

 Again she shakes her head.
-"I've claimed you.
-I'm part of you now.
-If anyone else tried to control you, the power I've sewn into your nervous system would alert me and act as an immune system to protect you, just like if they were trying to control me.
+"I have claimed you.
+You are bound to me now; it is our law.
+If a dishonored rogue to scorn the law and undertook to control you, the power I've sewn into your nerve-web would alert me and act as an immune system to protect you, just like if they were trying to control me.
 By the time they managed to wear your defenses down, I'd be able to intervene personally."
-She takes hold of me protectively.
-"And more importantly, they'd be breaking Conclave law by trying to take what's mine."

-I shiver at the thought of little machines inside me enforcing Taya's will.
+I shiver at the thought of little motes of power inside me enforcing Taya's will.
 So that's the *actual* calculation.
-If I go with her there's no guarantee she won't eventually start abusing me, abuse I'd never have any hope of escape from... but if I don't, as long as I'm stuck outside Imperial borders, there's a nonzero chance someone just as powerful with none of her kindness might come across me and decide to keep me.
+If I go with her there's no guarantee she won't eventually start abusing me, abuse I'd never have any hope of escape from... but if I don't, as long as I'm stuck outside the Imperial volume, there's a nonzero chance someone just as powerful with none of her kindness might come across me and decide to keep me.
+And if they can really *change their shape,* dare I even trust in mere borders to protect me?
 After watching what Taya did so casually to the mercenaries at the tavern... the thought of what someone else might do to me is too horrible to contemplate.

 And anyway.
 What are my odds of surviving here on my own long enough for anything to matter?
-Even if worst comes to worst, I'd still rather live as a slave to a loving mistress in a warm home with a soft bed than starve to death on the streets a free woman.
+Even if worst comes to worst, I'd still rather live as a slave to a gentle mistress in a warm home with a soft bed than starve to death on the streets a free woman.

 And... the thought of never again feeling the things Taya makes me feel, of being alone in my own head again forever... no whore no matter how skilled, no lover no matter how devoted could ever give me what she gives me so freely.
 Now that I've experienced what it's like to be hers, to be in her power, I don't think I could ever give it up.